- Home

 Kiwis are low-calorie, highly nutritious fruits and, according to studies, may be one of the best foods to eat before bed.

-In this four-week study, adults who ate kiwi fruit one hour before going to bed each night fell asleep 42% more quickly than those who didn’t eat anything.
+In this four-week study, adults who ate kiwis an hour before bed each night fell asleep 42% more quickly than those who didn’t eat anything.
 What’s more, they were 5% more likely to sleep without waking and total sleep time increased by 13%.

-These effects have been linked with kiwi’s serotonin content (known to regulate sleep) as well as the presence of vitamin C and carotenoids, which have strong anti-inflammatory properties.
+These effects have been linked with kiwi’s serotonin content (known to regulate sleep) and the presence of vitamin C and carotenoids, which have strong anti-inflammatory properties.

 Pre-bedtime snacks to avoid

-Anything containing high levels of caffeine, like chocolate, coffee, tea, and energy drinks, are best to avoid before bed.
+Anything containing high levels of caffeine – like chocolate, coffee, tea, and energy drinks – is best to avoid before bed.
 Research shows caffeine consumption can cause more rapid eye movement (REM) during sleep, which reduces deep sleep and can make us feel groggy in the morning.

 Strong cheese and preserved meats like ham, pepperoni, and bacon are also worth avoiding as they contain high levels of the amino acid tyramine.
 Tyramine can increase alertness by stimulating the production of ‘fight or flight’ hormones.

-Any foods containing high amounts of sugar or salt, such as ice cream, sweets, crisps, and salted nuts, can also disrupt sleep by causing blood sugar spikes and dehydration.
+Any foods containing high amounts of sugar or salt – such as ice cream, sweets, crisps, and salted nuts – can also disrupt sleep by causing dehydration and blood sugar spikes.

 Final thoughts…

 What we eat can affect us more than you might expect.
-Taking the time to consider what you’re eating at different times during the day could make a difference to how you think, feel, perform, and even sleep.
+Taking the time to consider what you’re eating at different times in the day could affect how you think, feel, perform, and even sleep.

-For more healthy diet tips, head over to the diet and nutrition section of our website.
-Here, you’ll find everything from vitamin and mineral guides to information on how to boost your metabolism.
+For more healthy diet tips, head over to our diet and nutrition section.
+Here, you’ll find everything from vitamin and mineral guides to information on boosting your metabolism.

-Do you avoid eating certain foods at particular times during the day?
-We’d be interested to hear from you in the comments below.
+Do you avoid eating certain foods at particular times of day?
+We’re interested to hear from you in the comments below.

 * Links with an * by them are affiliate links which help Rest Less stay free to use as they can result in a payment or benefit to us.
 You can read more on how we make money here.